Edrusb/cap_puzzle/README.md

 the configuration file [puzzle.cfg](config/puzzle.cfg) provides a description of the puzzle pictured in [puzzle.jpg](doc/puzzle.jpg).
-The result is produced on stdout is like this [result](results/puzzle.txt) where you find for each solution a matrix/board filled with the letters associated to each piece.
+The result is produced on stdout like this [result](results/puzzle.txt), so you may redirect *cap_puzzle* output to a file:

 >  cd src <br>
-> ./cap_puzzle ../config/puzzle.cfg 2 <br>
+>  cap_puzzle puzzle.cfg 2 > result.txt
+>

-replace "2" by the number of CPU you want to involve in this resolution for a faster process.
+replace "**2**" by the number of CPU you want to involve in this resolution for a faster process.
+In this output, you will find, for each solution, a matrix/board filled with the letters associated to each piece.